AndreasMadsen/htmlparser-benchmark/README.md

 # htmlparser-benchmark

-> Simple benchmark for diffrent htmlparsers using real-life data
+> Simple benchmark for different htmlparsers using real-life data

 ## What is this good for?